 In broad terms, a bad faith insurance practice is any matter that involves a wrongful denial of an insurance claim by the insurance carrier.
 The insurance policy you hold with your insurer is a contract, and your insurance company has an obligation to act in “good faith” when you make a claim under your policy.
 If your insurance company unreasonably withholds, delays, or underpays benefits, this generally is considered a bad faith insurance practice.

-As a Miami insurance claims attorney and former adjuster, I recognize that insurance companies often deny claims for any reason they can advance that passes the “giggle test”.
-Even when carriers concede coverage, they routinely attempt to underpay claims.
+Even when insurance companies concede coverage, they routinely attempt to underpay claims.
 When courts evaluate an insurance company’s conduct in handling a claim, they will usually consider whether the conduct was “reasonable”.
 In the majority of jurisdictions, an insurance company is not permitted to put its own interests above that of the policyholder.
-An insured attempting to prove bad faith basically must prove not only that the insurer failed to comply with the terms of the policy but also that the insured had no cause not to pay the benefits.
-We have provided some answers to common questions about insurance bad faith practices in this two-part blog.
+An insured attempting to prove bad faith basically must prove not only that the insurer failed to comply with the terms of the policy but also that the insurance company had no cause not to pay the benefits.

 When can insurers lawfully deny a claim?